The Obata first eigenvalue theorems on a seven dimensional quaternionic contact manifold: Abstract

 \section{Abstract}

-We show that a compact quaternionic contact manifold of dimension seven that satisfies a Lichnerowicz-type lower Ricci-type bound and has the $P$-function of any eigenfunction of the sub-Laplacian non-negative achieves its smallest possible eigenvalue only if the structure is qc-Einstein.
-In particular, under the stated conditions, the lowest eigenvalue is achieved if and only if the manifold is qc-equivalent to the standard $3$-Sasakian sphere.
+We prove an Obata type rigidity result for the first eigenvalue of the sub-Laplacian on a compact seven dimensional quaternionic contact manifold which satisfies a Lichnerowicz-type bound on its quaternionic contact Ricci curvature and has a non-negative Paneitz P-function.
+In particular, under the stated conditions, the lowest possible eigenvalue of the sub-Laplacian is achieved if and only if the manifold is qc-equivalent to the standard 3-Sasakian sphere.